DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 Opening an Existing Design
 --------------------------

+A `root_block_` may facilitate multiple `designs <design_>`, each reflecting operation of that Block within different scenarios.
+Only a single Design can be utilised at any given time.
+By default this is the Design that is open at the time of system execution.

 When a `root_block_` is opened a list of all `Designs <design_>` within it is available via the 'Design' Attribute displayed in the left-hand panel.
 Selecting a pre-existing Design results in the Design being presented in the central Layout panel.

 To open an existing Design: